-This is evident in the strong decrease of the total MSD from 1 to 150 bar in both samples (fig. 2).
-However, the remarkably different temperature-dependence of this quantity suggests distinctive underlying dynamical features.
+This is evident in the strong decrease of the total MSD from 1 to $150 \ bar$ in both samples (fig. 2).
+However, the different extent of this drop suggests distinctive pressure responses of the two proteins.

-Pressure does not seem to affect the distance between the two wells for Tba PMI (fig. 3), showing that its energy landscape appears to be very stable.
-Moreover, the free energy difference between the two states is reduced when pressure is increased from 1 to 150 bar, indicating that pressure might actually favour the protein's conformational changes.
+Pressure does not seem to affect the distance between the two wells for Tba S24e (fig. 3), showing that its energy landscape appears to be very stable.
+Moreover, the free energy difference between the two states is slightly reduced with increasing pressure, indicating that pressure might actually favour the protein's conformational changes.

-On the other hand, Tko PMI displays a pressure dependence of d which resembles that of mesophilic proteins, monotonically decreasing with pressure (fig. 3), showing that transitions between states which bear bigger structural differences are hindered.
-The increasing $\Delta G$ also suggests that pressure limits the protein's conformational freedom.
+On the other hand, Tko S24e displays a pressure dependence of d which resembles that of mesophilic proteins8, monotonically decreasing with pressure (fig. 3), showing that transitions between states which bear bigger structural differences are hindered.
+The slight increase of ΔG also suggests that pressure limits the protein's conformational freedom.